serverless/components/README.md

 Internally, the framework constructs this dependency graph by analyzing the entire component structure and their variable references.
 With this dependency graph the framework is able to provision the required components in parallel whenever they either don't depend on each other, or are waiting on other components that haven't been provisioned yet.

-The component author / user doesn't have to worry about this graph at all, they just use variables to reference the outputs which should be used and it will just work.
+The component author / user doesn't have to worry about dependencies at all.
+They just use variables to reference the outputs as needed and it just works.

 ### Custom Commands

 Other than the built in `deploy` and `remove` commands, you can also include custom commands to add extra management capability for your component lifecycle.
-This is achieved by adding the corresponding function to the `index.js` file, just like the other functions in `index.js`.
+This is achieved by adding a corresponding function to the `index.js` file, just like the other functions in `index.js`.

-The function receives `inputs` and `context` as parameters.
+As usual, the `test` function receives `inputs` and `context` as parameters:

 ```js
 const deploy = (inputs, context) => {